Mchumbles/TDList/README.md

 ## 🚀 Features

-- ✅ Add new tasks
+- 📝 Add new tasks
 - 🔍 Search for tasks
 - ⬆ Move tasks up or ⬇ move them down
+- ✅ Check tasks off as completed
 - 🗑 Delete tasks
 - 💾 Stores tasks in `localStorage`